Zibusiso-Mangoye/trading_gold/README.md

 - Use user instead of root in services
 - Better documentation for each service - each service should have a README.md file that explains how each service was configured.
 - Optimize each service to project needs - each service must be configured to suit the needs of the project.
+- Setup configuration for each service using toml files

 [//]: # (Definations)